 12 Hairdressing Careers That Don’t Involve Working in a Salon

-Working in a salon and having a thriving column is the careers trajectory that many covet but there are many paths to successful hairdressing careers.
+Working in a salon and having a thriving column is a much coveted career trajectory, but there are many paths to a successful hairdressing career.

 From working backstage at The X Factor to perfecting hair at a funeral home, we uncover the diverse and rewarding routes a career in hairdressing could take you.
 Plus, those in the know share the skills and training you will need to ace your chosen path.

 The hairdresser for the less-abled – Ian Marshall, managing director, Spargoland

 “My hairdressing career began when I saw an advert in a salon window for an apprenticeship and thought it sounded brilliant – I’d get to chat to people and be creative.
 From the moment I set foot inside the salon, I loved it.
 And it’s only got more rewarding since I set up Spargoland, a salon for people with additional support needs, learning or physical disabilities.

 Spargoland came about after my nephew Oscar was born with cerebral palsy.
 He made me realise that few places cater for people like him.
 For example, Oscar wouldn’t be comfortable having his hair cut in a typical high street salon in a chair.
 At Spargoland clients can sit on the floor or I can cut their hair while walking, basically whatever works for them.
 One of the challenges I face, however, is recruiting because it requires a lot of training and the right personality.
 I can’t help every client that needs me, so my ultimate goal is to educate the wider industry and encourage more salons to offer a service similar to Spargoland.”